davidfig/update/README.md

 ### Update.update()
 starts the update loop

-### Update.add(funct, time, params)
+### Update.add(funct, options)
-Add a function to the update loop ever time MS
+Add a function to the update loop
 * funct: function pointer
+* options {}
-* time: time to execute funct in MS (defaults to every update loop)
+    - options.time: time to execute funct in MS (defaults to every update loop)
-* params {}
-  - once: true or false -- call function only once
-  - percent: track percentages in a davidfig/Debug panel

-### Update.addFPS(funct, fps, params)
-Add a function to the update loop with a desired FPS
-* funct: function pointer
-* fps: desired frames per second to call funct
+    - options.FPS: desired frames per second to call funct
-* params {}
-  - once: true or false -- call function only once
+    - options.once: true or false -- call function only once
     - percent: track percentages in a davidfig/Debug panel

 ### Update.remove(update)
 removes an update from the loop